2025-10-18

 return status and error handling

-part of c programming. see also error handling.
+part of c programming

 • it is possible to use a status variable with an object that stores a status id and group id. this object can be checked for a failure status, and goto can be used to jump to an exit label at the end of the routine where all cleanup is done. gotos in c are local to the current routine. it is a bit like local exceptions